tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/2. Secure Pod Traffic Using Calico Security Policy/README.md

 ### Overview

 Kubernetes' network model is both flexible and dynamic, enabling applications to be deployed anywhere in the cluster without being tied to the underlying network infrastructure.
 However, this can present challenges for legacy network firewalls that struggle to keep up with Kubernetes' constantly changing workloads.
 Calico provides a robust security policy framework that defines and enforces policies, ensuring that only authorized traffic flows between pods and services.
 Calico's powerful policy engine enhances the security of microservices architectures without compromising the flexibility and agility of Kubernetes.
 In this lab, we'll demonstrate how to use Calico's policy engine to secure some example microservices that blong to different tenants.
+We will also use Calico `Tiers` along with Kubernetes RBAC to enable priority based policy processing and control various team's access to Calico security policies.

 ### Cluster applications and connectivity